-PM Update: Random raindrops this evening, wind advisory for a warm Saturday capped by gusty showers and storms
+PM Update: Record-breaking warmth Saturday followed by gusty showers and high winds

 View the current weather at The Washington Post.

 Tomorrow (Saturday): Winds should increase a good deal around sunrise.
 There should be few breaks in the clouds, but a strong south wind doesn’t care.
-Temperatures should surge toward 70 or a above, as dew points rise through the 50s.
+Temperatures should surge toward 70 or above, as dew points rise through the 50s.
 It will feel almost springlike!
 (Recall, records may fall, like the Dec.
 11 daily high of 68 at Reagan National Airport.)
 Showers and maybe some storms will become likely by sunset and into the evening.
 A couple of severe wind gusts and perhaps a quick spin-up tornado are possible.
 Again, most spots won’t see much rain.

-Winds are the big story for Saturday — blowing from the south-southwest around 20 to 30 mph at peak, with gusts of 45 to perhaps 55 mph.
+Winds become the big story as Saturday wears on — blowing from the south-southwest around 20 to 30 mph at peak during the evening, with gusts of 45 to perhaps 55 mph.

 Sunday: It should be cooler.
 Of course, much cooler is pretty close to normal in this case.
 Highs are around 50, and there should be plenty of sunshine.
 Some gusts out of the northwest seem a good bet.